justmejay/grasscommscript/README.md

 > localStorage.getItem('userId')

-If you can't paste, type allow pasting and press enter then past that line.
+If you can't paste, type allow pasting and press enter then paste that line.